ZachHaber/hapi-cron-2/README.md

 Steps.
 E.g. */2
 ```

-[Read up on cron patterns here](http://crontab.org).
-Note the examples in the link have five fields, and 1 minute as the finest granularity, but the node cron module allows six fields, with 1 second as the finest granularity.
+[Read up on cron patterns here](http://crontab.org) and check https://crontab.guru/ for help writing them. **Note** the examples in both links have five fields, and 1 minute as the finest granularity, but the node cron module allows six fields, with 1 second as the finest granularity.

 ### Cron Ranges